nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/karma.md

 # karma

-Adds Karma configuration to a workspace.
+Add karma configuration to a workspace.

 ## Usage